View Alan Harris's Obituary on tylerpaper.com and share memories

 Additionally, Alan was raised attending Colonial Hills Baptist Church where he was a member.
 Alan was described as a "giant of a man, but gentle as a kitten".
 We shall miss you.

 Visitation will be from 5:00p.m.-7:00p.m.
 Friday at Jackson's Burks Walker Tippit Funeral Home.
-Graveside services for family and friends will be held at Bascom Cemetery, Saturday, December 28th. at 2:00 PM, under the direction of Jackson's Burks Walker Tippit.
+Graveside services for family and friends will be held at Bascom Cemetery, Saturday, December 28th. at 10:00 AM with Rev. Pike Wisner officiating, under the direction of Jackson's Burks Walker Tippit.

 In lieu of flowers, and if desired, memorials may be made to Pets Fur People, 1823 CR 386, Tyler, TX 75708, Hospice of East Texas, 4111 University Blvd, Tyler, TX 75701(which was a beneficiary of many of the triathlons Alan helped produce) or the .
 To view online, please go to www.burkswalkertippit.com.